 Customer service representatives are trained to know the right answer to common customer problems, but it’s not always the best possible answer.
 When you call a help or support desk, the motivation for the representative on the other end is usually to clear the support ticket.

 On the other hand, when you address that same question to a group of fellow business people, suddenly you have the potential to hear insights from new sources that go beyond the obvious answer.
 By providing customers with an easy way to collaborate on issues and ideas, customer service representatives can spend more time solving bigger problems and delivering a better customer experience.

 Customer Service Reps Are More Empowered

-And of course, better knowledge management creates more empowered customer service representatives that give superior service.
+And of course, better knowledge management for customer service creates more empowered representatives who provide a superior experience.
 When a customer finds they do have to pick up the phone, they get someone on the other line that’s able to get them to the right answer faster.
 And they’re less likely to be stuck waiting on hold if other customers are successfully finding their answers online or in customer communities.

 To learn more, check out our white paper, “Knowledge Management For Customer Service.”
 It explores why knowledge management is becoming increasingly essential to a successful customer service experience.

 Harness The Power Of Knowledge Sharing With Digital Transformation